 My father wrote:

-So the process of recognizing someone who is Mexican by blood but was born outside Mexico is called “insertion”, because they “insert” the person in the system—in particular the “Civil Registry”—which is what holds birth certificates in the United States.
+So the process of recognizing someone who is Mexican by blood but was born outside Mexico is called “insertion”, because they insert the person in the system—in particular the “Civil Registry”—which is the organization that holds birth certificates in Mexico.
 As you can imagine, it involves essentially proving that at least one of the parents was a Mexican citizen.
 In the simplest case, it is the Mexican parent who drives the process and then the documents are issued to said parent—recognizing that the child has been registered as Mexican.

 STEP 1 – Obtaining Your Apostille Birth Certificate: